MathieuFortune/mathieufortune.github.io/company.md

 ---
 layout: page
-title:  "A bit about me"
+title:  "About me"
 menu_title: About me
 permalink: /about/
 ref: company
 lang: en
 ---

-<h3 class="joker-fs center no-marg-v"><em>"Sharing, Intellectual Honesty, Transparency, Well-being, Pragmatism, and Trust"</em></h3>
+<h3 class="joker-fs no-marg-v"><em>Sharing, Intellectual Honesty, Transparency, Well-being, Impact First, and Trust</em></h3>
 <br>
+I'm a seasoned Product Designer with over 10 years of experience across start-ups and growth stage companies crafting E-commerce, SaaS and other consumer-facing products.
+I possess a unique blend of design proficiency, technical insight, and business acumen that enables me to lead collaborative initiatives to craft impactful, user-centered solutions that fuel business growth and elevate user satisfaction.
+I thrive when working from concept to delivery, partnering with cross-functional teams and collaborating closely with developers.

 Curiosity is my driving factor.
 I love absorbing new knowledge and mixing it with my existing understandings.
 I also love to share it with my colleagues.
 I best perform in creative environments.
 Nothing energizes me like a deep brainstorming session.
 I relish a good challenge and encountering new cultures, personally or professionally.
 I've traveled across three continents to meet hundreds of people.
 I've started a company and bootstrapped to profitability.
 I have a special admiration for those who always strive for open-mindedness and knowledge.

 ### What

-During these past nine years of activity, I've :
+For the past eleven (11) years, I've :

+__Led the design overhaul of a SaaS platform__ for an ed-tech start-up serving 2M users over 180+ higher-ed institutions across the U.S.;

+__Spearheaded the development and maintained a design system__ used by 20+ product and engineering team members ;

-* <u>Co-founded</u> a start-up in the online education.
+__Co-founded a start-up__ in the online education.
 Generating 6 figure revenue in the span of 18 months ;

-* <u>Worked directly with clients</u> in agencies, defining product scopes, goals, user's assumptions and pain points ;
+__Worked directly with clients__ in agencies, defining product scopes, goals, user's assumptions and pain points ;

-* <u>Led product feature overall</u> on a multi-million dollar e-commerce marketplace ;
+__Led product feature design__ on a multi-million dollar e-commerce marketplace ;

-* <u>Built fast responsive website</u> with HTML5, CSS, Javascript, responsive design and Agile methods ;
+__Built fast responsive websites__ with HTML5, CSS, Javascript, responsive design and Agile methods ;

-* <u>Designed aesthetic user interfaces</u>, mockups and prototypes of systems for websites and mobile applications ;
+__Designed aesthetic user interfaces__, mockups and prototypes of systems for websites and mobile applications ;

-* <u>Led user research</u> with a design thinking and lean approach ;
+__Performed user research activities__ with a design thinking and lean approach ;

-* <u>Launched hundreds of marketing campaigns </u> that generated customer fidelity and revenue growth ;
+__Launched hundreds of marketing campaigns__ that generated customer fidelity and revenue growth ;

-* And many more...
+and more...

 ### Who

-I strive in cross-functional teams where customer and stakeholder buy-in is essential to business success.
+I thrive working with cross-functional teams where customers and stakeholders buy-in is essential to business success.

-I can contribute at every stage of your product from concept to launch:
+<br/>I can contribute at every stage of your product from concept to launch:

-__- Product conception -__ Research, user/stakeholder interviews, brainstorm solutions, roadmapping, I can help you research and identify your customer needs.
+__Product conception -__ Research, user/stakeholder interviews, brainstorm solutions, roadmapping, I can help you research and identify your customer needs.

-__- Product development -__ Need help during the development phase?
+__Product development -__ Need help during the development phase?
 I can deliver fast results by using Agiles practices.

-__- Product launch -__ Working with the marketing, legal, and PR team, I can fluently communicate with different departments to coordinate product launch.
+__Product launch -__ Working with the marketing, legal, and PR team, I can fluently communicate with different departments to coordinate product launch.

-__- Product enhancement -__ Sustain, improve your existing product's quality and performances by helping your team develop their skills and build critical functionalities.
+__Product enhancement -__ Sustain, improve your existing product's quality and performances by helping your team develop their skills and build critical functionalities.

 #### _I'm ready to add value to any team looking for an experienced and polyvalent Senior Product Designer._